French Island is a gem of a destination for a day trip from Phillip Island.

 The number of escapes and cost of running the prison led to its closure in 1975.

 Private vehicles are not permitted to be brought onto the island (except those belonging to residents).
-So the only way of getting around is to walk, ride a bicycle or take a Lois Airs Tour.
+So the only way of getting around is to walk, ride a bicycle or take a tour with Naturaliste Tours.

-The French Island General Store has a courtesy bus which will transfer visitors from the jetty to to the store.
-The store has a cafe free wi-fi, meals and a coffee loyalty card.
+Figs, the French Island General Store, has a courtesy bus which will transfer visitors from the jetty to to the store (by appointment - phone 5980 1209).
+The store has a cafe free wi-fi, meals (dine in or take away) and a small selection of grocery supplies plus gifts and a newsagency.

 Mudflats and mangroves near the jetty host many birds such as black swans, pelicans, spoonbills, ibis and several species of migratory birds.

-As we raced along the unsealed roads, Lois pointed out koalas perched in the trees along the road.
-Luckily the swamp gums in the road reserve are not tall so it was easy to get close up to the koalas – they were quite content to pose as they dreamily observed us!
+Koalas slumber in the trees along the road.
+Luckily the swamp gums in the road reserve are not tall so it was easy to get close up to the koalas – they are quite content to pose as they dreamily observe us!

-We stopped to admire an area of hyacinth orchids, growing in the bushland.
+We stop to admire an area of hyacinth orchids, growing in the bushland.
 Visiting in January, the orchids were in full bloom of beautiful purple/mauve flowers on tall slender stems.

 The island is home for at least 86 species of native orchids – a treat for flora enthusiasts.
 The Island spider orchid is unique to French Island.

-Our tour took us across the island to the barge landing – the lifeline for islanders transporting stock and machinery plus other large goods to and from Corinella on the mainland.
+Across the island from Tankerton is the barge landing – the lifeline for islanders transporting stock and machinery, plus other large goods to and from Corinella on the mainland.

-Lois showed us where two breeding pairs of white-bellied sea eagles nest in tall dead trees near the landing.
+Nearby, pairs of white-bellied sea eagles nest in tall dead trees.

 This bird is the second largest of Australia’s eagles with a wing span of around 200cm.
 Unfortunately, due to habitat loss this magnificent bird is classified as endangered.

-Near the landing we went for a short stroll hoping to see short-beaked echidna but came up empty handed.
-Maybe because we were too busy making sure there were no snakes on the path!
+We hope to see the short-beaked echidna but without luck even though they are fairly common on the island.
+Maybe we are too busy making sure there are no snakes on the path!

 Another faunal resident of French Island is the long-nosed potoroo.
 This nocturnal marsupial is the size of a rabbit but with a tail about 200cm long and a long pointed nose.